bcrowe/cakephp-api-pagination/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is a simple component for CakePHP 3 which injects pagination information from CakePHP's Paginator, into Json and Xml View responses.
+This is a simple component for CakePHP 3 which injects pagination information from CakePHP's Paginator into serialized JsonView and XmlView responses.

 ## Install